yana-pavlova/yana-pavlova/README.md

 ## Hi there 👋, I'm Yana

-🔭 Delving into algorithms (Grokking Algorithms is my current read)
+🔭 I'm delving into algorithms (Grokking Algorithms is my current read)

-🤔 Searching for help with finding a new job opportunity
+🤔 I'm searching for help with finding a new job opportunity

-👯‍♀️ Looking to collaborate on projects involving big data
+👯‍♀️ I'm looking to collaborate on projects driven by good intentions

 📫 How to reach me: yn-pvlv@yandex.ru